 Q: Do I have to prepare anything for auditions?

 A: No, unless you are auditioning for a musical.
 If you are auditioning for a musical, you should come prepared to sing approximately 32 bars of music in order to demonstrate your singing voice.
-You won’t be expected to know the show or the characters (though if it makes you feel more comfortable, Wikipedia is a great source for that information), and you’ll be handed the sides upon arrival.
+You won’t be expected to know the show or the characters (though if it makes you feel more comfortable, Wikipedia is a great source for that information!), and you’ll be provided the sides upon arrival.

 Q: Do I have to be at auditions for the whole time?

 A: Nope.
 You have better things to do with your time!
 Auditions will be open for several hours, but you only need to show up for a few minutes.